CCBDA-UPC/Assignments-2025/Lab04.md

 **Q421 Add your thoughts about the above task.**

-### Create a python script that sends an image to AWS Rekognition and retrieves the analysis
+### Create a Python script that sends an image to AWS Rekognition and retrieves the analysis

-Using the "AWS Academy Learner Lab" AWS console it is only posible to execute python code in the browser terminal of the environment.
+Using the "AWS Academy Learner Lab" AWS console it is only possible to execute Python code in the browser terminal of the environment.

 Currently, the terminal shown in the screenshot above includes Python 3.7 which is incompatible with the boto3 version.
 You can also obtain a terminal by clicking on the icon shown in blue in the screenshot below.